Requirements for Undergraduate Degrees

 Option C. Complete international business and regional courses or an approved certification program such as teaching licensure.

-Option D: Complete upper-division course work from another college or component (for majors in the College of Arts and Letters) outside of and not required by the major.
+Option D: Complete upper-division course work from another college or component (majors in the College of Arts and Letters may select from the Arts and Humanities component or the Social Sciences component depending on the major) outside of and not required by the major.

 Students may not use courses in the discipline of their declared major to fulfill University General Education Requirements in the following Ways of Knowing areas: Human Behavior, Human Creativity and the Nature of Science.